binipringle/crim-outline/index.md

 i.
 Rule: If one person brings about an act sufficient to bring about a prohibited result, and the defendant performs an act that accelerates the prohibited result, the defendant is the actual cause.
 a.
 Narrower rule: A nonlethal injury inflicted by the D after a lethal injury inflicted by someone else is a cause in fact of the V’s death if it accelerates the V’s death.

-**Sometimes use substantial factor test first, before but for test** (Velazquez case) Part 1 (when it applies)
+**Sometimes use substantial factor test first, before but-for test** (Velazquez case) Part 1 (when it applies)

 **Rule:** Where two D’s are acting independently and not in concert AND commit two separate acts, each of which alone is sufficient to bring about the prohibited result …
-Then, you apply the substantial factor/inquiry test instead of the but for test … Under this specific situation, if the defendant was a substantial factor in bringing about the result, then the defendant is an actual cause.
+Then, you apply the substantial factor/inquiry test instead of the but-for test … Under this specific situation, if the defendant was a substantial factor in bringing about the result, then the defendant is an actual cause.
 (Velasquez v.
 State)
 For example, if both M and R shot K at the exact same time.
 But for M shooting K, would he not have died?
 K would have died anyway – same with R. This is when the substantial factor test would apply.
 Each act is sufficient to bring about K’s death.
 This test applies.